Dieses Studienangebot ist englischsprachig, deshalb stehen die nachfolgenden Informationen ausschließlich in englischer Sprache zur Verfügung.

 - Economic evaluation and M&E in context of organisations,

 - Key qualifications for communication in the field of evaluations,

 - Evaluation of sustainability and Sustainable Development Goals (SDGs).

-The application is open to persons with a first degree of from any discipline.
+The application is open to persons with a first degree in a related discipline.
 In addition, evidence of a relevant professional experience of at least one year after the first degree must be provided.
-Further information can be found here.

 - Access without a first degree